aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 Create/update IAM Resources ('CAPABILITY_IAM')
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-        If your stack maqnipulates IAM resources, you can specify either capability otherwise an
+        If your stack manipulates IAM resources, you can specify either capability otherwise an
-        :code:`InsufficientCapabilities' error will be returned.
+        :code:`InsufficientCapabilities` error will be returned.

         Default: checked.

 Create/update Named IAM Resources ('CAPABILITY_NAMED_IAM')
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-        If your stack maqnipulates IAM resources with custom names, , you must add this capability otherwise an :code:`InsufficientCapabilities' error will be returned.
+        If your stack manipulates IAM resources with custom names, you must add this capability otherwise an :code:`InsufficientCapabilities` error will be returned.

         Default: checked.